Web copy is like Batman. How? Let me explain.

 So when crafting a website page (for example), capture your unique selling propositions in the:

-Your site’s superpower ability is to empower the hearts and minds of searching consumers.
+Your web copy empowers the hearts and minds of searching consumers.

 Bonus: Be Empathic

 Useful, urgent, unique, and ultra-specific web copy leads your one reader to your site.